kinshuk-code-1729/React-JS-Mastery/README.md

 # React-JS-Mastery
-React is a JS Library which is used to build UI , it is not a framework.
+ReactJS is a declarative, efficient, and flexible JavaScript library for building user interfaces.
+It is an open-source, component-based front-end library that is responsible only for the view layer of the application.
+ReactJS is not a framework, it is just a library developed by Facebook to solve some problems that we were facing earlier.